Concerned About Seasickness?

 - Watch your consumption of alcohol and avoid heavy, spicy or fatty foods.
 Having said that, a light meal can sometimes help settle your stomach if you are feeling queasy.

 - Look towards the horizon to help your brain and inner ear sync to the motion of the boat.
-Sometimes, that's all that's needed to reset your internal equilibrium and eliminate the woozy feeling you can feel when seasick on a cruise.
+Sometimes, that's all that's needed to reset your internal equilibrium and eliminate the woozy feeling you can feel when first setting off on a cruise.

 - Get outside, into the fresh air.
 While you may want to stay indoors and suffer in the relative privacy of your cabin, diesel fumes can exacerbate nausea.

-- As much as possible, avoid other people who are also exhibiting symptoms of seasickness.
+- As much as possible, avoid other people who are also feeling unwell.
 One sure-fire way to get sick is to watch other people getting sick.
 Like a schoolyard case of the chicken pox, seasickness is very contagious!

-- Consider over-the-counter anti-nausea remedies to alleviate your symptoms pf seasickness.
+- Consider over-the-counter anti-nausea remedies to alleviate your symptoms.

-- Some people swear by the power of hypnosis, meditation, and audio-sensory programs (like Nevasic - an audio program to prevent and help people recover when seasick on a cruise).
-We know that seasickness is usually caused by a disconnect between the senses.
-It makes sense that a "mind over matter" approach could be useful in alleviating the symptoms.
+- Some people swear by the power of hypnosis, meditation, and audio-sensory programs (like Nevasic - an audio program to prevent and help people recover when nauseated on a cruise).
+We know that seasickness is usually caused by a disconnect between the senses, so it makes sense that a "mind over matter" approach could be useful in alleviating the symptoms.

 If you think it's likely you'll get seasick on your cruise, we suggest consulting with your doctor or pharmacist for advice and medication in advance of your vacation.
 It is important to be proactive, as most medications are only effective if taken before the symptoms begin.